Guidance on the Specific Batch Control (SBC) scheme for release of product on to the UK market.

 How to apply

-You may submit your application electronically, or in hard-copy.
+You must submit your application electronically.

 If the same issue affects a number of batches, you may include all batches on the same.
 A fee will be charged for each batch.